drdarina/hss_stats_workshop/readme.md

 Note that instead of doing step 3-4, you can also execute `pipenv run jupyter lab` from the workshop folder.

-5. Open the "test_setupipynb" notebook and run the two cells.
+5. Open the "test_setup.ipynb" notebook and run the two cells.
 If they run without issues, your environment works correctly.